leahvelleman/sabelotodo/README.md

 ## Prerequisites

-For installation, this package requires Python 3.8, a current version of Pip, and an internet connection.
-The installation commands will download the remaining dependencies, which include Flask 1.1.1.
+For installation, the backend requires Python 3.8, a current version of Pip, Postgresql, and an internet connection.
+The installation commands will download the remaining dependencies, which include Flask 1.1.1 and SQLAlchemy 1.3.15.

+Currently, the Postgresql database name is hardwired as `postgres.`

 ## Installation